 1. Academy – Hollywood

-The former home of Create, Academy’s neon hue, sleek lounge areas, and glossy finishes make sure it is one of the most modern and elegant warehouse-style nightclub designs in all of the world.
+The former home of Create, Academy’s neon hue, sleek lounge areas, and glossy finishes make sure it is one of the most modern and elegant warehouse-style nightclub designs in the world.
 It is the Hollywood home of Insomniac – the same company that brought you the biggest Las Vegas EDM festival: Electric Daisy Carnival / EDC.
-The 20,000 square feet venue can hold over 2,000 partygoers, and the recurring presence of A-list DJs along with a giant LED ceiling (yes, we said ceiling not wall) means Academy is a can’t-miss venue always spinning out the best tunes and vibes.
-An Asian-themed outdoor patio area behind the main stage allows guests to take a breather whenever things get too hot on the floor.
-Book tables and sign up for guestlist at Academy!
-We often have Academy promo codes for certain shows.
+The 20,000 square feet venue can hold over 2,000 partygoers, and the recurring presence of A-list DJs along with a giant LED ceiling (yes, we said ceiling not wall) means Academy is a can’t-miss venue always spinning out the best tunes and vibes, and there is an Asian-themed outdoor patio area behind the main stage allows guests to take a breather whenever things get too hot on the floor.

 Since its reopening in 2010 after being the former home of the Los Angeles Stock Exchange, Exchange LA has established itself as one of the top EDM clubs in the world.
-A multi-level venue that has a 1500 capacity, six bars spreading over four floors and reportedly the most restrooms in a nightclub in the city, many top DJs such as Armin van Buuren, Dash Berlin and Don Diablo have graced its stage.
-The GA line stretches long around both sides of the building on a good night, so we usually recommend getting on the guest list and arriving early, or getting tickets in advance.
-We often have promo codes for Exchange available here.
-Book tables and sign up for free guestlist at Exchange here.
+A multi-level venue that has a 1,500 capacity, six bars spreading over four floors, and many top DJs such as Armin van Buuren, Dash Berlin, Don Diablo, and more.
+The general admission line stretches around both sides of the building on a good night, so we usually recommend getting on the guest list and arriving early, or getting tickets in advance.

 4. Avalon – Hollywood

 Avalon’s major makeover in 2003 has turned the club from a musical performance theatre to one of the best dance spaces in town.
 Regular 18+/19+ nights attract a younger crowd than most other clubs in the area, and lines form deep into the Spanish colonial facade almost every night.
 A long bar offers drinks on either side of the room to keep it going for partygoers.
 DJ rosters are getting better by the week with its ever growing fanbase.
 Be sure to check out the place if you’re in town, especially after its million dollar renovation.
-Use promo code DISCO to save 10% on all tickets purchased at AvalonHollywood.com.
-Book tables and sign up for discounted guestlist for Avalon on our mobile app or webapp.
+Use promo code DISCO to save 20% on all tickets purchased through Discotech.

 5. Raspoutine – West Hollywood

 First established in Paris in 1965, the Raspoutine brand boasts locations in Rome, Marrakesh, Monaco, and – as of 2018 – Los Angeles.
-Each location takes on the same dark, mysterious, Russian parlor theme; Hollywood A-listers have been attracted to the high-end charms of each venue for decades, from the Rita Hayworths of the 1970s to the Ariana Grandes of the 2020s.
+Each location takes on the same dark, mysterious, Russian parlor theme; Hollywood A-listers have been attracted to the high-end charms of each venue for decades, from the Rita Hayworths of the 1970s to the Ariana Grande and other modern day celebs.
 Unlike the European locations, the Los Angeles chapter of Raspoutine serves no food: it is purely a Euro-house nightclub and drinking destination with cocktails, vodka, and French champagne.
 The 1,600 square foot split-level room oozes blood red walls and floors, banquettes, accented tables, plushy walls, with large matroshka dolls scattered throughout.
 In fact, Raspoutine is so all-in on the Russian spirit that it feels as though a double-spy character from a Tolstoy novel might burst in at any moment to order celebratory shots of vodka at the bar.

 7. Palladium – Hollywood

 The Shrine Auditorium is a concert hall right next to USC in downtown Los Angeles.
-They have top talent performing regularly from EDM DJ’s to Hip Hop artists.
+They have top talent performing regularly, including EDM DJ’s and Hip Hop artists.
 It’s a huge venue that packs a ton of people and throws one heck of a party.
 There is no bottle service here, but there are four bars spread out around the place – two on the main floor and two more upstairs on the balcony section.
 The lighting production is state-of-the-art here and is definitely a sight to see.
-Check the Discotech webapp for a list of upcoming events and DJs at The Shrine.

 LA Nightclubs FAQ